Wi11ione/wi11ione.github.io/_pages/research.md

     <div class="research-content">
       <img src="/images/paper1-framework.png" alt="New Generation Chassis">
       <div class="research-text">
-        <h4>Designed a new traveling system with four-wheel independent drive and four-wheel independent steering.</h4>
+        <h4>I designed a new traveling system with four-wheel independent drive and four-wheel independent steering.</h4>
-        <h4>Modeling of the vehicle dynamics and the distribution algorithm of steering angles and torques of four wheels.</h4>
+        <h4>I built the vehicle dynamic model and designed the distribution algorithm of steering angles and torques of four wheels.</h4>
-        <h4>Vehicle dynamics simulation and its performance analysis based on Matlab/Simulink and Carsim.</h4>
+        <h4>I conducted vehicle dynamics simulation and its performance analysis based on Matlab/Simulink and Carsim.</h4>
       </div>
     </div>
   </a>